Sleeping with your contacts in is not recommended. In fact, it can endanger your eye health and even your vision.

 Read on to learn why it’s always best to take your contacts out before bed and what can happen if you don’t.

-What Happens if You Sleep with Contacts In?
+What Happens if You Sleep With Contacts In?

 Sleeping with contacts in your eyes substantially raises the risk of eye infection, in particular microbial keratitis.
 Microbial keratitis is inflammation and infection of the cornea (the protective dome on the surface of your eye, exactly where your contact lens sits).